gabesargeant/blog/gabrielsargeant/content/posts/lambdamapping/index.md

 This issue stems from the cell descriptors file I used as the source of the metadata.
 And the KVPairs in the MapData array are direct from the CSV.
 The RegionID is what I put in the first column.
 It's just a copy of that other region identity.

 Right now, I've fixed this with a hacky solution, but it makes me think that I should potentially not include the region code in the table data KVPairs object.
 Which means rewriting the csv_transformer go program.
 I think I can work around it.
-Probably something to sleep on as there could be a way around this issue that I havn't though of yet.
+Probably something to sleep on as there could be a way around this issue that I haven't though of yet.

 {{<image name="tablefail.png" alt="image showing a test table display method and a limitation with a json structure">}}